THE SABER GUILD CHARTER

 4. Saber Guild Temple Leadership

-Local Temple Leadership consists of three positions (when Temples have 15 or more members).
+Local Temple Leadership consists of three elected positions (with the option of a fourth position).
 In the event that one person occupies two positions within the Local Temple Leadership (i.e. the ALD and LSD are same person), resulting in a split vote or a tie, then the vote of the Local Director (LD) will be the deciding vote.

 A) Local Temple Directors are as follows: